pkoperek/braindump/_posts/2014-11-05-mockito-any.md

 ---
 layout: post
-title: "any" and "isA" matchers in _mockito_
+title: mockito - "any" and "isA" matchers
 comments: true
 ---